Merry Christmas and happy fishing

 Those of you who are out fishing rather than getting your last minute Christmas shopping done, know trying to get a bite this time of year can be challenging.

-Don’t be discouraged though, for there can be some of the best fishing you’ll ever come across, if you know what to look for.
+Don’t be discouraged though, for this can be some of the best fishing you’ll ever come across, if you know what to look for.
 That is the beauty of fishing in our area — there is always something to target.

 Typically, this time of year I lay off the flats fishing.